 Startup Challenge Rules + FAQs

-How do I know if my idea fits the competition?
+How do I know if my idea fits the Challenge?

 We encourage entrepreneurs from all over the world, including students, to enter the Food+City Startup Challenge.

-- The goal of this competition is to reward innovation within the food supply chain to improve how we feed cities.
+- The goal of the program, via mentorship and the competition, is to reward innovation within food systems to improve how we feed cities.

 - Entries must include a process, product, service or technology that solves a problem within the “to” of Farm to Table.

-- Benefits realized from your startup may include:
+- Benefits realized from your endeavor may include:

 - reduced food waste